-Kissimmee, Fla. – May 09, 2017 – Felipe Perez Grajales, cofounder of Puerto Rico’s most celebrated restaurant chain Meson Sandwiches, visited Florida Technical College this week as the headliner of the school’s ‘’Influencer Series”.
+Kissimmee, Fla. – May 09, 2017 – Felipe Perez Grajales, co-founder of Puerto Rico’s most celebrated restaurant chain Meson Sandwiches, visited Florida Technical College this week as the headliner of the school’s ‘’Influencer Series”.

 This is a monthly event that brings business and civic leaders to campus for an honest conversation about success and ethics, as well as personal and professional growth.

 With 37 stores in the island, Meson Sandwiches is Puerto Rico’s largest and most successful restaurant chain.
 It was designated as one of the “Best Fast-Food Chains in the World” by Travel + Leisure magazine.
-The chain began with one single store in the island’s northwestern coast, launched by Pérez Grajales’ father, in which all of his children worked from a very early age.
+The chain began with one single store on the island’s northwestern coast, launched by Pérez Grajales’ father, in which all of his children worked from a very early age.

 The chain’s success is a story worth sharing with the students, FTC Kissimmee Executive Director Gabriel Garcés said, because it has a good dose of reality.

 “We want to motivate our students to stay focused on their goals, as well as to instill in them an accurate perception of how success is really attained,” Garcés said.
 “Meson didn’t become what they are overnight.
-There were ups and downs, but mostly there was focus, dedication and a determination not to fail.
+There were ups and downs, but mostly there was focus, dedication and determination not to fail.
 That’s an important life lesson.”

 Meson began its expansion into the mainland U.S. in 2015 with its first store in Orlando.
 To date, it has three restaurants in the area and two in the making.